Green tea is consumed primarily

 Q. Is green tea okay to

 drink during pregnancy?
-Is green tea good for nausea during pregnancy.
+Is it good for nausea during pregnancy.

-A. I can't foresee green tea, a cup a day, to pose any
+A. I can't foresee a cup a day to pose any

 problems during pregnancy.
-I don't think green tea helps relieve nausea.
+I don't think it helps relieve nausea.

 Q. I am trying my best to lose weight, but am